FinicalKim/Atomic-Red-Team-Mitre-IDs/README.md

 Usage

-  Download or Clone the Repository:
+1. Download or Clone the Repository:

 Ensure you have the script file (extract_technique_ids.py) in your working directory.

-Run the Script:
+2. Run the Script:

 The script takes one command-line argument, the URL of the MITRE ATT&CK group page from which you want to extract technique IDs.
 Example usage:

 bash

-Copy code
-python extract_technique_ids.py "https://attack.mitre.org/groups/G1017/"
+'python extract_technique_ids.py "https://attack.mitre.org/groups/G1017/"'

-Output:
+3. Output:

 The script will print the extracted technique IDs to the console.
 Only valid MITRE ATT&CK IDs following the format Txxxx or Txxxx.xxx will be included.

-How It Works
+### How It Works

 Fetch the Webpage:

 The script uses the requests library to fetch the HTML content of the provided URL.